 In our projects, we are interested in telling the history of the place by using visual tools.
 As to the ‘Animals’, we wanted to convey the story of talented young chéfs who cook simple and cognizable food from local products with a focus on quality and unexpected combinations.
 So we based our project on the specifics of the cuisine.

 The key emotional component of the project, as chosen by the developers, was the feeling of staying in a farm where people get from a noisy metropolis.
-When developing the concept of the hall, we wanted to emphasise human kinship to nature and to create an interior that would be a perfect complement to the food served at our place.
+When developing the concept of the hall, we wanted to emphasize human kinship to nature and to create an interior that would be a perfect complement to the food served at our place.
 We wanted the guests, finding themselves within our interiors, to feel like in the countryside, to sense the impromptness of country life, to admire the natural textures and enjoy the taste of food.

 The restaurant team cooperates with a farm in Stanskiye village of Pskov region, where vegetables, fruit and berries are grown, brought by the chéf personally to the restaurant every week.
 They are used to prepare the main menu, specials and seasonal dishes.